egreiner/IegTools.Sequencer/README.md

 # State Tags

+[This feature will be deleted in the next major version (v4.0).
-[I tend to delete this feature, it's to much magic, the Initial-State and ignored States should be defined explicit.]
+The existing validators will detect if you have done the necessary changes (the Initial-State and the ignored States should be defined explicitly) and throw an exception if not.]

 State-Tags can only be used with string-states.
 For enum-states there are other possibilities. (-> Validation Handler)